StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ![](../../.gitbook/assets/v51_example-health-state.png)

-## Cleaning your StackState instance
+## Cleaning your Rancher Observability instance

-When you are done with this tutorial, you can remove the configuration from your StackState instance as follows:
+When you are done with this tutorial, you can remove the configuration from your Rancher Observability instance as follows:

 * Uninstall the **Custom Synchronization StackPack**.
-This will remove the configuration and data received \(topology\) from StackState.
+This will remove the configuration and data received \(topology\) from Rancher Observability.
 * Remove any check functions you added